What is a Massage Therapist?

 - Skin Therapist

-In the United States, there were 160,300 jobs for Massage Therapist in 2016.
+In 2016, there was an estimated number of 160,300 jobs in the United States for Massage Therapist.
 New jobs are being produced at a rate of 26.3% which is above the national average.
 The Bureau of Labor Statistics predicts 42,100 new jobs for Massage Therapist by 2026.
 The BLS estimates 22,600 yearly job openings in this field.

 The states with the most job growth for Massage Therapist are Washington, Utah, and Tennessee.
 Watch out if you plan on working in Maryland, Vermont, or Kansas.
 These states have the worst job growth for this type of profession.